Easy Vegan Butternut Squash Ramen

 Simmer the broth:

-• Add the soy sauce, mirin, sesame oil, and maple syrup and toss to coat.
-Pour in the stock or water and bring to a boil.
+• Add the tamari, 2 tablespoons mirin, sesame oil, maple syrup, and chili oil and toss to coat.
+Add the minced scallion whites.
+Pour in the water or broth and bring to a boil.
 Reduce heat and simmer for 30 minutes until the squash is very tender.
+Taste and season.

-• Use an immersion blender to blend the broth until smooth and creamy.
+• If you'd like a smooth broth, use an immersion blender to blend the broth until smooth and creamy.
 Pour in the coconut milk and shichimi togarashi and simmer for 10 minutes—taste and season to preferences.

-• Bring a pot of water to a boil and cook the noodles according to package instructions.
+• While the broth simmers, bring a pot of water to a boil and cook the noodles according to package instructions.
 Drain and set aside.

 To serve:

-• Divide the cooked noodles between bowls and ladle the broth into the bowl.
+• Divide the cooked noodles between bowls and ladle the broth over the noodles.
 Pile the charred vegetables on top and garnish with more shichimi togarashi and a drizzle of chili oil.
+Finish with a sprinkle of minced scallion greens.

 Nutrition